Auction Conveyancing Solicitors

 js_loader

 Our well-established conveyancing department, led by Head of Residential Property Amanda Neill, is dedicated to helping individuals through the conveyancing process when buying property at auction.
-We have a wealth of experience and a deep understanding of the auction-buying process, including producing and interpreting legal packs and guiding clients through the auction process, ensuring a smooth and successful purchase.
+Amanda has extensive experience handling auction property purchases and provides clients with clear, practical guidance to help them complete with confidence and legal certainty.

 Please note that we do not supply mortgage advice if you purchase property at an auction.
 You won’t usually have enough time between auction and completion to arrange finance, and most bidders at auction are cash-buyers.